-- For Africa, A Land of Hope, search for the Lite Membership
+For Africa, A Land of Hope, search for Africa, A Land of Hope Lite Membership.

-- Add the course or Lite Membership to your cart.
+- Add the course, Members Download, or Lite Membership to your cart.
 View your cart (top right).

-- Use the 100% off code located in the inside cover of your book.
+- Use the 100% off code (12 digits + dashes) located in the inside cover of your book or sent by email.
 Click Apply Coupon.

 - Complete checkout.

 - To access courses, go to Courses tab (top left).

 - To access downloads, go to Accounts > Downloads

 If your code is 12 digits (like this: 5le4-hsu9-ws84) you must:

 - put in the dashes

 - choose the exact product named in your letter or on the sticker